Rstraney/IDS-6145-Final-Project/README.md

 (explicitly list your requirements of what the model will have and simulate for the proposal)

 ## Fundamental Questions
-In order to make a final determination on a systema dn the function of a designed system a series of fundamental questions must be asked and answered.
+In order to make a final determination on the function of a designed system a series of fundamental questions must be asked and answered.
 For this system, which involves transportation methods to and from Magic Kingdom, the following questions apply.

 The overarching fundamental questions are